monozero69/contacts-web-app/README.md

 ### High-level instructions on deploying the application to production
 When giving high-level instructions on deploying the application to production I'm following the simple principles:
-- not to lock my clients into AWS and allow them to move another cloud provider easily if required
+- not to lock my clients into AWS and allow them to move to an another cloud provider easily if required
 - automate the process of provisioning cloud infrastructure therefore `HashiCorp Terraform` will be used to define infrastructure as code (IaC) using a simple, declarative language.
 It supports multiple cloud providers, making it a good choice for multi-cloud environments.
 - configuration of the cloud infrastructure will be done using `Ansible` an open source automation tool, it's known for its simplicity and ease of use.
 Ansible use YAML for configuration files, making it easy to read and write.